 - Starter cubes

-- Mother plant in the vegetative cycle
+- Mother plants in the vegetative stage

 - Permanent markers